MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/fabric-adoption-roadmap-mentoring-and-user-enablement.md

 You'll find the greatest return on investment with creating custom training materials for _organizational-specific_ processes, while relying on content produced by others for everything else.
 It's also useful to have a short training class that focuses primarily on topics like how to find documentation, getting help, and interacting with the community.

 > [!TIP]
 > One of the goals of training is to help users learn new skills while helping them avoid bad habits.
 It can be a balancing act.
 For instance, you don't want to overwhelm new users by adding in a lot of complexity and friction to a beginner-level class for report creators.
 However, it's a great investment to make newer content creators aware of things that could otherwise take them a while to figure out.
-An ideal example is teaching the ability to use a [live connection](/power-bi/connect-data/desktop-report-lifecycle-datasets) to report from an existing dataset.
-By teaching this concept at the earliest logical time, you can save a less experienced creator thinking they always need one dataset for every report (and encourage the good habit of reusing existing datasets across reports).
+An ideal example is teaching the ability to use a [live connection](/power-bi/connect-data/desktop-report-lifecycle-datasets) to report from an existing semantic model.
+By teaching this concept at the earliest logical time, you can save a less experienced creator thinking they always need one semantic model for every report (and encourage the good habit of reusing existing semantic models across reports).

 Some larger organizations experience continual employee transfers and turnover.
 Such frequent change results in an increased need for a repeatable set of training resources.